 5. Hot Springs

 All three volcanoes are still not dormant.
-Santa Maria and Cerro Quemado aren’t actively erupting but the magma chambers under them are still alive and working.
+Santa Maria and Cerro Quemado aren’t actively erupting, but the magma chambers under them are still alive and working.
 This allows for nearby rivers and sources of water to heat up.
-The most well-known hot spring of the area is called Fuentes Feorginas.
-If you visit on a weekday in the morning you will have the place almost for yourself.
+The most well-known hot spring in the area is called Fuentes Feorginas.
+If you visit on a weekday in the morning, you will have the place almost for yourself.
 Don’t attempt to get there on a weekend if you want to avoid crowds.

 Enjoyed this post?
 Pin it!